 What Can I Expect If I Visit?

-Well, the first thing you'll notice is that there's plenty of parking.
-There is a large parking lot on the northeast side of the building, and a smaller one on the southwest, both accessed directly from Brownsboro Road.
+The first thing you'll notice is there's plenty of parking.
+We have a large parking lot on the northeast side of the building, and a smaller one on the southwest, both accessed directly from Brownsboro Road.

 Next, you'll discover that the entire facility is accessible to people with physical disabilities.
-Once you're inside, you probably won't go far without someone greeting you, welcoming you, and introducing themselves.
-In addition to that, you'll also find a prominent Welcome Desk, where you can find a Visitors Information Packet, copies of our most recent newsletter, and some copies of recent sermons that you can take with you.
+Once you're inside, you probably won't go far without someone greeting you and introducing themselves.
+Just inside the main door is our Welcome Desk, where you can find a Visitors Information Packet, copies of our most recent newsletter, and someone to answer questions or point you in the right direction.

 What Am I Supposed to Do?

 We know that visiting a church can be a bit intimidating.
 Everyone else seems to know all the "secret codes" of worshiping there - when to stand, when to sit, what's coming next, and where everyone usually sits.
 We've worked hard to make our worship visitor-friendly.
 The order of worship is projected on screens in our sanctuary and our bulletin is available online, with a limited number in print because we're an Earth Care Congregation.